BrajamohanDas-afk/React-Js/React-course-me/React-Basic/react-basic.md

   }
   ```
 - In JSX, everything needs a closing tag like `<input></input>`, so the shortcut for this is `<input />`.
-- In the *return*, when we return more than 1 element it shows an error.
-To fix this we can do it through a *div*.
+- In the *return*, when we return more than 1 element, it shows an error.
+To fix this, we can wrap them in a *div*.
 - There are 2 ways to insert a component: `{ChatInput()}` and `<ChatInput></ChatInput>`.
-- `<Fragment></Fragment>` or `<></>` both of them help us group multiple elements together.
+- `<Fragment></Fragment>` or `<></>`: Both help us group multiple elements together.
-- Every component function gets one parameter.
+- Every component function receives one parameter.

 ### Props
 - Props is an object.
-- It's the shortcut for properties.
+- It's short for "properties".
 - It makes the code reusable.
-- Shortcut:
+- Destructuring shortcut:
   ```javascript
   const message = props.message;
   const sender = props.sender;